rewgaz/devproxy/README.md

 ## Setup - Step 2: Host configuration

-Put a config file for each host in the `config` folder and name it for example `my-website.com.json`.
+Put a config file for each host in the `/etc/devproxy/config` directory and name it for example `my-website.com.json`.
 Only JSON files with the suffix `.json` will be read.

 ### Example